damianavila/RISE/README.md

 NOTE_8: Use shift+Plus operator (keys shit+) to go to or jump into next code cell by showing all fragments which are all presented in between two code cells.

-NOTE_9: Use `#hideme` tag inside code cell as starting line to hide code cell or [In] alone, but it shows its correspoding outputs only.
+NOTE_9: Use `#hideme` tag inside code cell as starting line to hide code cell or [In] alone, but it shows its correspoding outputs [Out] only.
 This will work when you click on live slide / presentation mode.
 This is useful when you load image by using Image.
 For eg,

 <pre>
 #hideme